 Explore Kastellet – Star Shaped Fort

 The trend of building star-shaped forts prevailed in the bygone era of European kingdoms.
 It was built for the better defence and to make it more invincible as well as naturally beautiful.
 If you are expecting to see some normal architecture in star-shape, then you would be disappointed.
-The land at the sea-coast is carved in the shape of a fort and right in the centre where the important buildings.
-It looks like a fossil of a huge starfish that emerged from the sea once.
+The land at the sea-coast is carved in the shape of a star and the important buildings are right in the centre.
+It looks like a fossil of a huge starfish that emerged from the sea once upon a time.
 The fort is made in such a manner that none can cross from one wing to the other.
 All the wings would only lead you to the centre of the fort.

 While you stand at the edge of one tail of this star, the story of ‘The Ugly Duckling’ would come alive before you.
 The greenery, the azure sky and the cathedral paints a perfect backdrop for the little ducklings to follow their mommy duck creating hundreds of beautiful ripples in the water.

-Winston Churchill had planted a few trees of this grassy tails which have now turned into a high canopied green park.
+Winston Churchill had planted a few trees on these grassy tails which have now turned into a high canopied green park.

-The fort area also has the fountain with the sculpture of a Norse Goddess and a cathedral.
+The fort area also has a fountain with the sculpture of a Norse Goddess and a cathedral.

 The Fountain is perched on one of the wings of Kastellet The Gefjun fountain was the gift of Carlsberg Foundation on its 50th Anniversary.
 The interesting thing about the fountain is the mythological story of the Goddess Gefjun.
 The King Gylfi promised a land to Goddess Gefjun that she can plough within a night.
 The goddess then turned all the four of her sons into oxen and ploughed a territory out of the earth.
 The ploughed territory was thrown into the sea creating two large lakes.
 And the new island created by it was named by the Goddess as Zealand.
 The city of Copenhagen was established on the same land created by this Goddess.